caprica/react-moment/README.md

     import Moment from '@capricasoftware/react-moment'

-I have no desire to mainain a fork of this library, hopefully the upstream author will make a new release soon, at which point this fork will go.
+I have no desire to maintain a fork of this library, hopefully the upstream author will make a new release soon, at which point this fork will go.

 I also updated all dependencies to latest, and applied npm automatic audit fixes.